Biljana Stojković

 Biljana Stojković (Биљана Стојковић; born 6 October 1972) is a Serbian biologist, activist, and professor at the University of Belgrade Faculty of Biology.
-Stojković was the candidate of the We Must coalition in the 2022 presidential election.
+Stojković was the presidential candidate of the We Must coalition in the 2022 Serbian presidential election.

 Early life

 Stojković was born on 6 October 1972 in Belgrade, SR Serbia, SFR Yugoslavia.
 She attended the Zemun Gymnasium, and in 1991, she enrolled into the Faculty of Biology at the University of Belgrade.
 She graduated in 1996, and in 1999 she received her master's degree.
 At one point, Stojković stayed in Switzerland in 1999, and there, she was offered to finish her postgraduate studies at the University of Basel, although she declined the offer and instead, she finished the studies in Belgrade.
 She received her PhD in 2007.

 Career

 Stojković began her career as an assistant at the University of Belgrade in 1997, a role which she held until 2008.
 She was promoted to an assistant professor in 2008, and in 2013, she became an associate professor.
 In 2018, she became a full professor at the university.
 She teaches genetics and evolution, and at the Faculty of Philosophy, she also teaches genetics as an elective subject.
 Throughout her career, she has primarily worked on studies regarding genetics and evolution.
 Stojković gained notoriety as a scientist who has opposed to expel Darwin's theory from school curricula, and she was one of the few professors at the University of Belgrade who publicly supported the student blockade of the rectorate in 2019.